gvwilson/sensibleadventures/cloudherd/new.md

 coops or hauled the morning's laundry off clotheslines to be re-hung in the sauna.

-Amidst the preparations, Indy sent Noxy to the trading hall to invite the commander, Sergeant Dorbu, and Kulbinder to dinner.
+Amid the preparations, Indy sent Noxy to the trading hall to invite the commander, Sergeant Dorbu, and Kulbinder to dinner.

 "Tonight?"
 Noxy asked.